nicotsou/nicotsou.com/content/courses/tltr-typescript/bonus/cheatsheet/index.md

 Key characteristics:

-- A TypeScript-only feature, therefore only available only at compilation.
+- A TypeScript-only feature, therefore only available at compilation.
 - They can support primitive types.
 - They can only be declared once (unless exported).
 </details>